 Other Names: Adult Congregate Care, Residential Care Facility

-Assisted living communities are for seniors who are mostly independent but may require some assistance with activities of daily living (ADLs) such as personal hygiene, dressing, eating, mobility, etc. It's important to note assisted living communities are best for seniors who don't need skilled nursing care yet.
+Assisted living communities are for seniors who are mostly independent but may require some assistance with activities of daily living (ADLs) such as personal hygiene, dressing, eating, mobility, etc. It's important to note that assisted living communities are best for seniors who don't need skilled nursing care yet.

-As the fastest growing senior living option, assisted living communities can meet the needs of a wide variety of seniors.
+As the fastest-growing senior living option, assisted living communities can meet the needs of a wide variety of seniors.
 Much like independent living communities, many assisted living residents want to eliminate maintenance and spend their time doing meaningful activities they enjoy.

 The cost of assisted living varies depending on the services provided and the specific community.
 The extra services included with assisted living mean it's often more expensive than independent living.

 Seniors with Alzheimer's, dementia or other cognitive impairments need frequent attention from trained team members and dedicated spaces to receive it for both their safety and quality of life.
 That's why memory care communities offer secure areas, sometimes inside an assisted living community, to prevent residents from wandering and ensure they receive proper care.
 To keep them stimulated and integrated with their fellow residents, many memory care communities provide seniors with art therapy and music therapy programs.